 Highlights during his time at infoDev include Knowledge Maps: ICT and Education (what we know, and what we don't, about ICT use in education in developing countries), over 75 country-level surveys of ICT and education in Africa and the Caribbean, a handbook on Monitoring and Evaluation of ICT in Education Projects, and the ICT in Education Toolkit for Policymakers, Planners & Practitioners (with UNESCO, used in over 25 countries to date).

-Mike joined the World Bank Group in 1997, first working at the International Finance Corporation (IFC), and as part of the education team at the World Bank Institute, where he was a core member of the team that developed the World Links for Development Program.
+Mike joined the World Bank Group in 1997, first working at the International Finance Corporation (IFC), and, more notably, as part of the education team at the World Bank Institute, where he was a core member of the team that developed the World Links for Development Program, the pioneering effort in the late 1990s which introduced educational technologies into school systems in 22 developing countries.

 You can follow Mike on Twitter @trucano.